scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Creating Bayesian Models using pgmpy
 ------------------------------------

-A Bayesian Network consists of a directed graph which connect the random variables based on the relation between them.
+A Bayesian Network consists of a directed graph where nodes represents random variables and edges represent the the relation between them.
 It is parameterized using Conditional Probability Distributions(CPD).
 Each random variable in a Bayesian Network has a CPD associated with it.
-If the random varible has parents in the network then the CPD represents :math:`P(var| Par_{var})` i.e. the probability of that variable given its parents.
-In the case when the random variable has no parents it simply represents :math:`P(var)` i.e. the probability of that variable.
+If a random varible has parents in the network then the CPD represents :math:`P(var| Par_{var})` i.e. the probability of that variable given its parents.
+In the case, when the random variable has no parents it simply represents :math:`P(var)` i.e. the probability of that variable.

-We can take the example of the CPD for the random variable grade in the student model of Fig :ref:`bayesian`.
+For example, we can take the case of student model represented in Fig :ref:`bayesian`.
-A possible CPD for the grade variable is shown in Table :ref:`CPT`.
+A possible CPD for the random variable grade variable is shown in Table :ref:`CPT`.

 .. table:: Conditional Probability Table. :label:`CPT`